Ceren-Btmz/neighborhood-library/README.md

 ![img_2.png](imgs/img_2.png)

-if the user input 1, all available books will be displayed:
+if the user inputs 1, all available books will be displayed:

 ![img_3.png](imgs/img_3.png)

-When the use inputs "Y" then they will be asked to give their name and book id:
+When the user inputs "Y" then they will be asked to give their name and book id:

 ![img_5.png](imgs/img_5.png)